yodobrin/travis/README.md

 #### UpdateDetails
 Provided JSON object with the gathered information by the bot, currently saves the entry as a single blob.
 Modify the implementation to a selected DB.

+### Storage : Either Blob or any other storage solution
+Currently using only blob as a simple reference impelmentation

 ### Bot Flow Overview
 Bot accepts user data in a set of 4 questions, showcasing how to call an api, how to travers through the data and call back once data has been collected. it works with the Microsoft Health Bot framework.